Omrisha/reactive-blog/README.md

 # ReactiveBlogService

-Reactive Microservice build with Java and SpringBoot, reactor with Gradle build tools.
+Reactive Microservice build with Java and SpringBoot, reactor with Gradle build tools, MongoDB database hosted at atlas.

 Built for Cloud Programming Course in Afeka College of Management.

+You can visit the <a href="https://reactive-blog-service.herokuapp.com/webjars/swagger-ui/index.html?configUrl=/v3/api-docs/swagger-config#/blog-controller/getAllPosts">demo</a> running at heroku.

 ## Description